 The Digital Orchestra is a group of talented young musicians with disabilities who meet up at our studios every week to rehearse, develop their musical skills and create new music using inclusive music technologies.

-Over the past two years they have performed their own compositions at numerous events including True Colours Festival in Singapore, ISME 2016, RI World Congress, The Scottish Parliament, Scottish Storytelling Centre, Scottish Music & Health Network Conference and the Learning & Teaching Conference as well as collaborated with Oliver Searle, Ian Peaston, Malcolm Edmonstone (BBC Strictly Come Dancing, Jacqui Dankworth) and the National Youth Orchestras of Scotland Jazz Collective at Stirling’s Tollbooth.
+Over the past four years they have performed their own compositions at numerous events including True Colours Festival in Singapore, ISME 2016, RI World Congress, The Scottish Parliament, Scottish Storytelling Centre, Scottish Music & Health Network Conference and the Learning & Teaching Conference as well as collaborated with Oliver Searle, Ian Peaston, Malcolm Edmonstone (BBC Strictly Come Dancing, Jacqui Dankworth) and the National Youth Orchestras of Scotland Jazz Collective at Stirling’s Tollbooth.

 Leading the Way